Nicholas of Ilok: Matthias' reign

 In 1457, Nicholas took part in the liquidation of John Hunyadi's son, Ladislaus.
-The next year, Ladislaus' brother, Matthias Corvinus, was elected King of Hungary.
-However, various Hungarian and Croatian nobles refused to recognise him as their sovereign.
+The next year, Ladislaus' brother, Matthias Corvinus, was elected king, but various Hungarian and Croatian nobles refused to recognise him as their sovereign.
 The opposition was led by Nicholas himself and Palatine Ladislaus II Garay, who asked Holy Roman Emperor Frederick III for support.
-Matthias was, however, eventually recognised as king.
+Matthias was eventually recognised as king.

-He retained his influence throughout the reign of Matthias Corvinus, who created him perpetual ispán of Teočak in 1464, making him only the third person to bear such a title.
-In 1471, having settled his disputes with Nicholas, King Matthias I conferred upon him the title of King of Bosnia.
+Nicholas retained his influence throughout the reign of Matthias Corvinus, who created him perpetual ispán of Teočak in 1464, making him only the third person to bear such a title.
+In 1471, having settled his disputes with Nicholas, King Matthias I conferred upon him the title of king of Bosnia.
 He was crowned king in 1472 in the fortress of Jajce.
-Nicholas seems to have been made Ban of Croatia, Slavonia and Dalmatia by early 1472, probably in order to secure his loyalty to the King and to enable him to defend the region against the Ottomans.
-He had been named ban to replace Blaise Magyar, who had rebelled against the King.
-However, he did not retain that office for long; by the end of the same year, he was replaced by Damian Horvat.
+Nicholas seems to have been made ban of Croatia, Slavonia and Dalmatia by early 1472, probably in order to secure his loyalty to the king and to enable him to defend the region against the Ottomans.
+He had been named ban to replace Blaise Magyar, who had rebelled against the king.
+He did not retain that office for long; by the end of the same year, he was replaced by Damian Horvat.

-As King of Bosnia, Nicholas even minted his own currency.
+As king of Bosnia, Nicholas even minted his own currency.
 However, Nicholas failed to defend his satellite kingdom, losing most of it to the Ottomans.
 The Hungarian Kingdom of Bosnia consisted of a few fortresses.
-Nicholas ruled those remnants and retained the kingly title until his death, styling himself "Nicholas, by the Grace of God King of Bosnia" (Latin: Nicolaus Dei Gratia Rex Bosniae).
-He was succeeded, as Ban of Macsó and Lord of Ilok, by his eldest surviving son, Laurence.
+Nicholas ruled those remnants and retained the kingly title until his death, styling himself "Nicholas, by the Grace of God king of Bosnia" (Latin: Nicolaus Dei Gratia Rex Bosniae).
+He was succeeded, as ban of Macsó and lord of Ilok, by his eldest surviving son, Laurence.